aallan/node-owlintuition/README.md

 	});

 where a Javascript Error object will be returned.
-The string describing the unknown message will both the original multicast XML packet, and the JSON translation of the message.
+The string describing the unknown message will contain both the original multicast XML packet, and the JSON translation of the message.

 # LICENSE